Kadinar-Novel/otp-sms/README.md

 # otp-sms
 Create your OTP SMS as validation to login your page.
-OTP SMS api from Adsmedia.com
+You can get OTP SMS api from Adsmedia.com